pg-nano/pg-nano/demos/exhaustive/readme.md

 ### Setup

 > [!NOTE]
 > The following instructions install `pg-nano` from NPM.
-If you plan to edit `pg-nano` itself, skip running `pnpm start` and do the following instead:
+If you plan to edit `pg-nano` itself or you want to try unreleased changes, skip running `pnpm start` and do the following instead:
 > ```sh
 > pnpm install
 > pnpm dev